 Build up Client Base

 It is not a straightforward job to locate customers.
 In seeking quality leads, businesses spend a lot of time and money.
 To find potential buyers, you will have to make cold calls, create an online presence, travel and meet people, etc. However, there is no assurance that the person will purchase a policy from you simply because you have encountered a prospect.
-A lot of the time can be absorbed by all the activities involved in developing a customer base.
+A lot of the time can absorb all the activities involved in developing a customer base.
 There’s also a risk that the work hours could extend beyond the usual 9-5 office days.
 Depending on their availability, the team leader or manager can also ask you to meet customers during the weekends.

 The pressure to sell Products